Aliases for ITM2B Gene

 ITM2B (Integral Membrane Protein 2B) is a Protein Coding gene.
-Diseases associated with ITM2B include retinal dystrophy with inner retinal dysfunction and ganglion cell abnormalities and dementia, familial british.
+Diseases associated with ITM2B include dementia, familial british and retinal dystrophy with inner retinal dysfunction and ganglion cell abnormalities.
 Among its related pathways are Transport to the Golgi and subsequent modification and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include beta-amyloid binding.
 An important paralog of this gene is ITM2C.

 UniProtKB/Swiss-Prot for ITM2B Gene

 Plays a regulatory role in the processing of the beta-amyloid A4 precursor protein (APP) and acts as an inhibitor of the beta-amyloid peptide aggregation and fibrils deposition.
 Plays a role in the induction of neurite outgrowth.
 Functions as a protease inhibitor by blocking access of secretases to APP cleavage sites.

 Mature BRI2 (mBRI2) functions as a modulator of the beta-amyloid A4 precursor protein (APP) processing leading to a strong reduction in the secretion of secretase-processed beta-amyloid protein 40 and beta-amyloid protein 42.

 Bri23 peptide prevents aggregation of APP beta-amyloid protein 42 peptide into toxic oligomers.